Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Further Studies and Conclusions

 We note that the analytical price is within the Monte Carlo error for all the four models, in consistency with the findings of the previous sections.

 Now we turn the up-and-out barrier on and set the barrier position at 1.25 times the ATMF strike.
 The barrier is active throughout the lifetime of the option.
 The standard Black-Scholes model admits an analytical solution for such barriers when the interest rates are constant \cite{Wilmott2013}.
-The models under consideration price the option with the same valuation date and number of simulation paths as
+The models under consideration price the option with the same valuation date and number of simulation paths as in Table \ref{table:barrier_repricing}.

 We find that the LV2DR and LV2SR model prices are within 2 Monte Carlo errors of the analytical price.
-However the SLV2DR and SLV2SR model prices are observed not to converge to the analytical BS price.
+However the SLV2DR and SLV2SR model prices are observed not to converge to the analytical BS price; i.e. their differences to the analytical price are larger in magnitude than the MC errors.
 This shows us the impact of stochastic volatility on the barrier option price.

 While the stochasticity of the local volatility has a clear impact on the price of path dependent instruments, the stochasticity of interest rates have little effect under standard market conditions, e.g. when the interest rate volatilities are low.
 We expect this effect to be more prominent in stressed environments with higher interest rate volatilities, which is what we study next.